aibasel/pyperplan/README.md

 will install Python 3 on an Ubuntu system.

+# Installation

+In addition to running the planner directly from a repository clone, you can install Pyperplan from the Python package index (PyPI):

+> pip install pyperplan

 # Usage

 The planner is invoked through the file src/pyperplan.py and accepts two